storageos/storageos.github.io/_docs/usecases/kubernetes/index.md

 production ready but have been provided to give you some insight into how to use StorageOS with stateful applications.

-The examples we have provided use [Stateful sets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) as a way to deploy these applications.
+The examples we have provided use [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) as a way to deploy these applications.

 The StorageOS specific part of the Kubernetes manifests for these examples lies